-YouTube has unveiled a set of editing features for the site, which allow users to tweak their videos and add a number of effects.
+YouTube has unveiled a set of video editing features for the site, which allow users to tweak their videos and add a number of effects.

 In a move that makes total sense – and something that should have been implemented a long time ago – users will now be able to trim their clips on the site, as well as stabilise shaky footage, boost the colours and contrast and even give the video a whole new look.